metio/terraform-provider-k8s/docs/data-sources/services_k8s_aws_field_export_v1alpha1_manifest.md

 Required:

-- `kind` (String) FieldExportOutputType represents all types that can be produced by a fieldexport operation
+- `kind` (String) FieldExportOutputType represents all types that can be produced by a field export operation
 - `name` (String)

 Optional: